British Motor merchant

 |Notes on event|

-On 27 Dec 1942 the unescorted Oakbank (Master James Stewart) was torpedoed and sunk by U-507 about 200 miles north-northeast of Fortaleza, Brazil.
-The master, 24 crew members and two gunners were lost.
-29 crew members and three gunners were picked up by the Brazilian steam merchant Comandante Ripper and landed at Recife on 3 January.
+On 27 December 1942 the unescorted Oakbank (Master James Stewart) was torpedoed and sunk by U-507 about 200 miles north-northeast of Fortaleza, Brazil.
+24 crew members and three gunners were lost.
+30 crew members and two gunners were picked up by the Brazilian steam merchant Comandante Ripper and landed at Recife on 3 January.
 One crew member was rescued by the Argentinian steam tanker Juvenal and landed at Curaçao on 8 January, while two crew members on a raft reached the coast near Para on 15 January.
-The master and one crew member (Apprentice Ian Hamish Innes-Sim) were taken prisoner and were lost when the U-boat was sunk on 13 Jan 1943.
+The master and an apprentice were taken prisoner and were lost when the U-boat was sunk on 13 January 1943.

 |On board||We have details of 31 people who were on board.|